Injured in an Auto Accident?

 There are exceptions to the one-year deadline.
 For example, the statute of limitations may be paused or tolled if the victim is a minor or mentally incapacitated.
 If the case involves a government agency (such as a public transit bus collision), you may need to file a notice of claim much sooner, sometimes within a few months.

-A Knoxville bus accident lawyer can help you understand the timeline for your specific case and ensure that your claim is filed on time.
+A bus accident lawyer can help you understand the timeline for your specific case and ensure that your claim is filed on time.

 FAQs About Bus Accidents in Knoxville, Tennessee